WantedTechnologies/xpresso/README.md

 # xpresso
 The pythonic way to code in Java.

 xpresso allows a (near) line-into-line rewrite of a Python code into Java.
 It's also a great way to prototype your algorithms directly in Java instead of using less verbose languages, like Python or Ruby, to prototype quickly, and then rewrite it to Java when the algorithm is ready.

-It implements, in Java, familiar pythonic methods (e.g., len, enumerate, split/join, slicing) and coding paradigms (e.g., everything is iterable, list comprehensions, lambda expressions, filtering iterables using predicates and modifying them using functions).
+xpresso implements in Java familiar pythonic methods (e.g., len, enumerate, split/join, slicing) and coding paradigms (e.g., everything is iterable, list comprehensions, lambda expressions, filtering iterables using predicates and modifying them using functions).

 Less boilerplate, more fun, more work done.